 Building in Mountain Home

 Want to learn more about opportunities to build in Mountain Home?
-We have a new forms and calculations resource guide dedicated to your success.
+We have new forms and calculations resource guide dedicated to your success.

 Building ServicesBack to Top

 The purpose of the City of Mountain Home’s Building Department is to protect the public health, safety and welfare on all new and existing structures, both residential and commercial, by enforcing minimum code requirements.

 The City of Mountain Home does not regulate these codes and are instead regulated by the State of Idaho's Division of Building Safety Department.
 Provisions of these codes relate to plumbing, electrical and mechanical.
 The City of Mountain Home's Building Department enforces various activities such as:

 - Conducting inspections of new commercial and residential construction including additions and detached accessory buildings, educating the public concerning safety, health and welfare of the building environment

 - Issuing building and various other permits